Trump ally Scaramucci accepts CNN apology but frustrated by Washington's 'Scandal Inc.' culture

 “They didn’t seem to do their homework.
 [I'm] trying to be fair and generous to them,” he said.

 CNN retracted the online story the following day and apologized to Scaramucci.

 On Monday, CNN accepted the resignations of three journalists involved in the story: author Thomas Frank, assistant managing editor Eric Lichtblau and investigations unit head Lex Harris.

 However, Scaramucci acknowledged that he mentioned legal action as CNN executives wrestled over whether the story was completely incorrect the night of June 22.

-Scaramucci said a photograph of him talking to Dmitriev apparently added to the speculation, as did a public suggestion by Sen. Elizabeth Warren, D-Mass. that Scaramucci discussed sanctions with Dmitriev.
+Scaramucci said a photograph of him talking to Dmitriev apparently added to the speculation, as did a public suggestion by Sen. Elizabeth Warren, D-Mass., that Scaramucci discussed sanctions with Dmitriev.

 “That’s very was outrageous, an example of Scandal Inc. nonsense and the politics of personal destruction here,” he said.
 “Don’t like it at all, to be candid.”